fabian311/StockAnalysis/README.md

-# Stock Analysis App
+# Stock Analysis Dashboard
-A Streamlit web application that displays stock info
+A Streamlit web application that displays info and visualisations about selected stock.

-Just select the stock ticker and the app shows you info about:
+Just pick the stock ticker in the selectbox and the app shows info about:
 - Historical Prices
 - Returns
 - Fundamentals